 Servers and Locations: No server map, and around 300 servers total

 The FlyVPN website does not provide a server map.
-A link above the page, however, provides the information that they offer over 300 servers (doubled from 150 since our last checkup).
-The servers are located across 5 continents in more than 30 countries (down from 40 since our last checkup).
+A link above the page, however, provides the information that they offer over 300 servers (doubled since our last checkup).
+The servers are located across 5 continents in more than 30 countries (from 40 since our last checkup).
 Continents include Asia, Europe, America, Oceania, and Africa.
-The server offering is weak, to say the least; we see nice VPNs like ExpressVPN offer over 2000 servers, to give some insight.
+The server offering is weak, to say the least; we see nice VPNs like ExpressVPN offer over 3000 servers, to give some insight.